servo/book/src/contributing/getting-started.md

    There are many resources online for how to do this, but one of the best is the official [Learning Rust documentation](https://doc.rust-lang.org/stable/#learning-rust).
    If you are familiar with other imperative programming languages, you can learn Rust as you work more on Servo, but having a basic familiarity with the language is very useful to get started.
 4. [Set up your editor](editor-setup.md) so that it integrates with `rust-analyzer`.
-5. Read our [Style Guide](style-guide.md) for expectations for the code your contribute.
+5. Read our [Style Guide](style-guide.md) for expectations about the code you contribute.
-6. Read and following the [steps for making a pull request](making-a-pull-request.md).
+6. Read and follow the [steps for making a pull request](making-a-pull-request.md).

 ## Working on an issue